gibbz00/borne-keyboard/README.md

 ## Building with GitHub Actions

 Allows for keymap customizations to be done without going through the hassle of installing the respective toolchains.
-It works by automating firmware builds on a "cloud" server upon repository changes.
+It works by automating firmware builds on a cloud server upon repository changes.

 #### Repo setup (only once)
 Log in/sign up to a personal GitHub account.